 If you’re wondering what Lonnie Johnson is up to today, he’s still researching and inventing with efforts to make solar power more affordable.

-Unlike Nerf guns, you couldn’t see an attack from a Super Soaker, making them the perfect prank toys to ambush your friends and siblings.
-Though not as popular anymore these days as in the 90s, there are still some really cool models available online.
+Unlike Nerf guns, you couldn’t see an attack from a Super Soaker, making them the perfect prank toys to ambush your friends and siblings with.
+Though not as popular as they were in the 90s, there are still some really cool models available online.
 If you know anyone cheeky enough to play practical pranks, this would be the perfect gift for them.

 Monster In My Pocket, 1989

-The popularity only faded for these 90s toys when Gameboys and Pokemon cards took over the trend.
+The popularity only faded for these 90s toys when Gameboys and Pokémon cards took over.
 Spawning an entire franchise of goodies including a board game, card game, cartoons and video game tie ins.
 Monster In My Pocket has gained a strong cult following over the years and you can still find some of the goodies online if you look hard enough.

 Floam is sort of the rebel in this list of 90s toys because it was conceived after the concept made its TV appearance on Nickelodeon rather than before.
 90s kids loved slime.

 One of the most prominent putty based toy I remember is Floam.
-It had these beads on them which made it easier to mold into pretty stuff.
+It had beads in it which made it easier to mold.
 A lot of parents embraced it wholeheartedly at first to keep their kids from messing around with mud and dirt, but soon went crazy washing it off their clothes.
 Despite that, all the lovely things that could be potentially made from Floam outweighed its cons.

 If you want to look for them online, check under the arts and crafts sections as most websites don’t categorize them as toys anymore.

-Tiger Electronics was THE toy and game manufacturer of the 90s toys.
-They were behind many of the toys on this list, including the skip-it.
+Tiger Electronics was the toy and game manufacturer of the 90s.
+They were behind many of the toys on this list, including the Skip-it.

 It looks just like a regular skipping rope except it had a rubber ball attached in the middle which slowly increased the momentum of the rope’s speed along with a counter.
 An awesome product that turned kids into fitness nuts thanks to all the advertisement on Nickelodeon, this was a must have in any kids toy collection in the 90s.